Stochasticity-aware No-Reference Point Cloud Quality Assessment: Introduction

 \section{Introduction}

-Point clouds are essential representations of 3D scenes and have found wide applications in various fields, such as autonomous driving and computer vision.
+Point clouds are essential representations of 3D scenes and have found wide applications in various fields~\cite{qi2017pointnet,fan2024point}.
 Due to the unaffordable complexity and size of raw point clouds, compression techniques are commonly used to reduce relevant processing and storage costs.
 However, compression can lead to visual quality degradation.
 Therefore, accurate measurement of point cloud quality is crucial to assess the fidelity of processed data and serves as a foundation for benchmarking and improving point cloud processing algorithms.
-Similar to the relevant definitions for image quality assessment, point cloud quality assessment (PCQA) can be categorized into three factions: full-reference PCQA (FR-PCQA), reduced-reference PCQA (RR-PCQA), and no-reference PCQA (NR-PCQA), depending on the availability of reference point clouds.
-As pristine point clouds are often transparent in typical client applications, NR-PCQA has received significant attention and exploration efforts.
+Similar to the definitions for image quality assessment, point cloud quality assessment (PCQA) can be categorized into three factions: full-reference PCQA (FR-PCQA), reduced-reference PCQA (RR-PCQA), and no-reference PCQA (NR-PCQA), depending on the availability of reference data.
+As pristine data are often transparent in typical client applications, NR-PCQA has received significant attention and exploration efforts.

 Conventional NR-PCQA methods~\cite{wang2023applying,zhang2022nrqa,liu2021pqa,zhang2022mm,chetouani2021deep,liu2023point} consistently adhere to a standardized framework that devises a deterministic fitting function or neural network mapping ${M}=f(I;\omega)$, where $\omega$ denotes the model parameters/weights, $I$ represents the input point cloud or its derivatives (\eg, patches or projections), and $M$ corresponds to the mean opinion score (MOS).
 MOSs, the most reliable visual quality description for point clouds, are usually obtained via subjective tests~\cite{fan2023screen,liu2022perceptual,liu2021reduced,yang2020predicting}.
 A subjective test involves recruiting several subjects to conduct laborious subjective experiments and gather human judgments for the viewed point cloud stimuli.
 Eventually, the discrepant judgment scores of a sample from different subjects are synthesized or directly averaged into the final MOS.
 We argue that though distortions in point clouds are deterministic, existing NR-PCQA solutions deviate from the generation of ground truth MOSs in subjective tests and fail to model the stochasticity in the human visual system (HVS) when giving point cloud quality judgements.